 The Nomination and Compensation Committee, together with the Chair, is responsible for recommending to the Board the nominees for election at each annual meeting of Shareholders.
 Typically, in advance of the annual meeting of Shareholders, the Nomination and Compensation Committee will review the composition of the Board and make an assessment, with reference to the competency matrix, as to any potential skill or expertise gaps which may need to be filled through recruitment of one or more additional directors.
 In making its assessment, the Nomination and Compensation Committee will consider input received from the Board as a whole, including the CEO, as well as Shareholders, the Nomination and Compensation Committee's independent advisors and other third parties.
 The Nomination and Compensation Committee is required to balance its obligations with any contractual commitments made by the Corporation to investors in connection with securing their investment.
-Pursuant to a subscription agreement dated March 1, 2016 between the Corporation and Zeg Oil and Gas Ltd ("Zeg Oil"), Zeg Oil currently has the right to nominate two directors to sit on the Board.
+Pursuant to a subscription agreement dated March 1, 2016 between the Corporation and Zeg Oil and Gas Ltd ("Zeg Oil"), Zeg Oil currently has the right to nominate one of the four nominees for election as director at the Meeting.